 Also in the optical industry, components are increasingly produced on wafers and are separated later.
 With ↓ ARGOS matrix 200 the inspection of glass or silicon wafers up to 200 mm (or 8″) diameter is possible.

 - Inspection of the entire surface to a specification according to ISO 10110-7

 - Statistical analysis of particle or defect size distributions and densities for process analysis

 - Evaluation of any number of partial areas of the total area according to ISO 10110-7 and summary of the results in a test report.

 Especially when coating thin wafers, the surface often deforms.
 The actual shape of the surface is measured by ARGOS contactless and precisely.
 On the one hand, this documents the shape of the surface, on the other hand it ensures that ARGOS is always optimally focused.

-For wafer-level optics ↓ ARGOS matrix with automation is the ideal solution.
+Also for wafer-level optics ↓ ARGOS matrix 200 is the ideal solution.
 Here, all individual elements on a wafer are characterized fully automatically in individual measurements and as a result, individual test reports are generated for each element as well as a map with marked good and rejected parts.

 Spherical and aspherical lenses, cylindrical lenses, volumes

 All ARGOS systems use automatic focus stacking to inspect curved surfaces of lenses or to find defects in the volume.
 Since the high resolution of the ARGOS measuring head requires a limited depth of field, several scans with different positions of the camera’s focal plane are generated and combined by the software.